tgg/connect-or-cut/README.md

 ## Roadmap

- * Fix infinite loop when a glob is configured while DNS is not allowed
  * Test 32 and 64 bit
  * Complete IPv6
  * Make filtering algorithm configurable.
 For now it's always: